realmagicgreen/magicgreen11ty/src/articles/2018-06-14-fern-eliminate-air-pollutants.md

 ---
-title: Ferns eliminate air pollutants
+title: Ferns Eliminate Air Pollutants
 subtitle: This ancient plant offers a superior pollutants removal efficiency.
 A must have for an healthy home.
 date: 2018-06-14
 published: true